Jack Blagbrough

 He has previously played for the Huddersfield Giants in the Super League.
-Blagbbrough has played for the Sheffield Eagles in the Championship, and on loan from Sheffield at the York City Knights in Championship 1 and Oldham (Heritage № 1367) in the Championship.
+Blagbbrough has played for the Sheffield Eagles in the Championship, and on loan from Sheffield at the York City Knights in Championship 1 and Oldham in the Championship.
 He has also played for the Leigh Centurions and York in the second tier.

 Background

 Jack Blagbrough was in the Huddersfield Giants Academy system and played his junior rugby league with the Newsome Panthers.
+Blagbrough also studied Maths and Biology at the University of Leeds.

 Career

 He made his Super League début for the Huddersfield Giants in 2013.

 He has previously played for the Sheffield Eagles and on loan at the York City Knights and the Oldham R.L.F.C.

-Blagbrough also studied Maths and Biology at the University of Leeds.
-He holds the university record for drinking 1 pint of Garlic Mayo with a time of 12.1 seconds.
-He also has a golf handicap of 302 and is widely known for a strong 'footwedge' game.

-In October 2017 he joined the Leigh Centurions in the Betfred Championship on a three-year deal.
+In October 2017 he joined the Leigh Centurions in the Championship on a three-year deal.

 In November 2018 he joined the York City Knights.